Products: Managed Backup (Agent), Managed Backup (Web)

 Backup Chain A backup chain is a configured plan execution sequence, in which the completion of a backup plan can be used as a trigger for starting the specified backup or restore plan.
 Refer to Backup Chains Explained for details

 Backup Plan A backup plan determines objects in a local storage must be monitored and uploaded to the backup (cloud or local) storage.
-These objects (basically, files and folders) can be referred to as backup source.
-Online Backup allows upload multiple versions of each file to backup storage, it is supported in both backup formats: current and new backup format.
+These objects (basically, files and folders) can be referred to as a backup source.
+Online Backup allows uploading multiple versions of each file to backup storage, it is supported in both backup formats: current and new backup format.
 Online Backup uses timestamps to identify which files have been modified and your backups include only files/folders that were modified since the previous backup date.
 The file version control is maintained by providing a synchronization layer between backup and local storages.
 After a backup plan is scheduled, the backup service will automatically execute it in the background at the specified time.
 To learn more, refer to the Backup Plans chapter

 Backup Prefix A single bucket (or container in terms of a different cloud provider) can store backups from different computers and the backup prefix is used to identify different backups within the same bucket.
-It is used to name a folder where the backups from specific computer are stored in the backup storage destination.
+It is used to name a folder where the backups from the specific computer are stored in the backup storage destination.
 To learn more, refer to the Backup Prefix Explained

 Backup Service Online Backup does not need to be constantly running in the background.
 To be able to process backups on a schedule, the installation registers a Windows service in the operating system that automatically performs the required tasks in the background.
 You can make the backup service automatically restart scheduled backup/restore tasks when a computer starts up if the backup processing was previously interrupted for any reason.
 To learn more, refer to the Backup Service In Windows article at kb.msp360.com